 "You know," said Betsy, "we could write a letter to grandma and grandpa.
-That would make two people happy, and a stamp costs only fivepence."
+That would make two people happy, and a stamp costs only four cents."

-The stamp was bought and the letter was written, and now Ben and Betsy had used seven of their ten precious pennies.
-But it was a strange thing about those last three pennies.
-They just couldn't seem to figure out a good way to spend them,
+The stamp was bought, the letter was written, and now Ben and Betsy had used six of their ten precious pennies.
+But it was a strange thing about those last four penni They just couldn't seem to figure out a go way to spend them.

-It was late that afternoon when they saw a strange dog in their back yard.
+It was late that afternoon when they saw strange dog in their back yard.

-"Poor old fellow," murmured Ben, as he patted the thin, hungry-looking animal, "He looks as if he hasn't eaten anything for days!
-Let's ask mother if we can feed him."
+"Poor old fellow," murmured Ben, as patted the thin, hungry-looking animal.
+"I looks as if he hasn't eaten anything for da Let's ask mother if we can feed him."

-"Yes, of course," responded their mother, "but I don't have much that dogs might like just now.
-You can mix up some bread and a few leftover vegetables if you'd like.
-Then when I go to the market I'll get him some dog food."
+"Yes, of course," responded their moth "but I don't have much that dogs might li just now.
+You can mix up some bread and few leftover vegetables if you'd like.
+The when I go to the market I'll get him son dog food."

-The dog quickly ate all the scraps they gave him, and then looked up hopefully for more.
+The dog quickly ate all the scraps th gave him, and then looked up hopefully i

 "Oh, Ben, this is awful!" said Betsy.
-"You can tell that he is still hungry.
-I wish we had some meat for him."
+"Ye can tell that he is still hungry.
+I wish had some meat for him."

-For a moment the twins were silent, then suddenly Ben spoke.
+For a moment the twins were silent, th suddenly Ben spoke.

-"Come on, Betsy, let's see how much meat we can get for this old fellow with our three pennies!
-I know we are supposed to spend our money on people, but I can't stand this."
+"Come on, Betsy, let's see how much me we can get for this old fellow with our fo pennies!
+I know we are supposed to spen our money on people, but I can't stand this

-They hurried to the store and told Mr. Jackson they would like to have three-pence-worth of meat scraps.
+They hurried to the store and told M Jackson they would like to have four cen worth of meat scraps.

-On the way home, with the little parcel in their hands, Ben said, "I think it's O.K. about our spending the threepence to feed the stray dog, Betsy.
-But since I've been thinking about it I think Bill's going to be disappointed with the way we spent our other pennies."
+On the way home, with the little packa in their hands, Ben said, "I think it's O. about our spending the four cents to fe the stray dog, Betsy.
+But since I've be thinking about it I think Bill's going to disappointed with the way we spent o other pennies."